Devanathaswamy temple, Thiruvanthipuram: History

 The Epigraphical Department has found more than 50 inscriptions in the temple belonging to the Medieval Chola period.
-The inscriptions indicate grants to the temple from Kulothunga Chola I (1070–1120), Vikrama Chola (1118–1135), Rajaraja Chola III (1216–1256), Jatavarman Sundara Pandyan (1251–1268), Vikrama Pandya, Vira Pandya III, Vijayanagara king Achyuta Deva Raya (1529–1542 CE) and Koperunjinga.
+The inscriptions indicate grants to the temple from Kulothunga Chola I (1070–1120 CE), Vikrama Chola (1118–1135), Rajaraja Chola III (1216–1256), Jatavarman Sundara Pandyan (1251–1268), Vikrama Pandya, Vira Pandya III, Vijayanagara king Achyuta Deva Raya (1529–1542 CE) and Koperunjinga.
 The Chola country was under siege during the rule of Rajaraja Chola III and he was imprisoned by Koperunjinga, a Pallava scion.
-Vira Narasimha II (1220-1234) came to the rescue of the Chola and ultimately killed the Ceylon king Parakramabahu.
+Vira Narasimha II (1220–1234) came to the rescue of the Chola and ultimately killed the Ceylon king Parakramabahu.
 A temple tower was erected during the reign of Koperunjinga, while the procedures of worship were accorded similar to other temples during the reign of Maravarman Sundara Pandyan.
 The descendants of Ramanuja were given special provisions for worship during the period of Vijayanara Empire.
 In modern times, the temple is maintained and administered by the Hindu Religious and Endowment Board of the Government of Tamil Nadu.